 Are your workers unknowingly overexposed to hazardous gases—even when they use personal protective equipment?

 Safety professionals consider many factors when recommending respiratory protection for workers in environments that may contain toxic gas hazards.
-One factor that’s also overlooked, however, is the measuring range of the gas detectors workers use for toxic gas hazards.
+One factor that’s also overlooked, however, is the measuring range of the toxic gas detector that workers use for gas hazards.

 Why does this matter?